Best Beginner Guitar – The Ultimate Acoustic & Electric Buyers GuideGuitarSpotting

 And if you’re itching to get your shred on, why start out with a more traditional guitar like a Les Paul or Strat and spend your time dreaming about upgrading to a more “metal” guitar when you can do it now instead?

-It’s made with a mahogany body and 3-piece maple Wizard III neck.
+This version is made with a rosewood body and 3-piece maple Wizard III neck.
 It has a fixed bridge, 24 frets, and comes equipped with Ibanez’s new Quantum neck pickups, which provide added bass response.